Let me begin by noting my limits:

 - Handbook for Archival Research in the USSR.
 Grimsted, Patricia Kennedy, Washington, DC, 1989 (IREX).
 This source includes references to guides for many of the regional archives.
 It is also very helpful to identify updates for the Ukrainian, Moldovan and Baltic publications.
 It is one of the few sources of information on regional archives and their finding aids.
 This guide was written to meet the needs of researchers working during the Soviet period but it is still valuable.
 There is a great deal of information on the nature of archival research with a special section devoted to archival research in libraries.
 The entry below is taken from the section on “State Archives of the Non-Russian Union Republics and their Published Guides”.
 U of I Library Call Number: International & Area Studies Russian Reference (Slavic) 027.047G884h

 Grimsted’s works also list guides to archival materials on particular themes.
 The indexes to her published guides can be helpful in identifying materials on particular subjects.
 For example, in her Arkhivy Rossii (Moscow, 1997), a detailed thematic table of contents serves this purpose.
 The detailed information in the bibliographic entries in this source, as in all her publications, are also very helpful in guiding the researcher.

-(B.) In addition to Grimsted's works - which I still recommend as the starting place - there are a number of Russian multi-archive guides and directories (typically called spravochniki) and some, largely new, online sites.
-Most of the published works are listed in Grimsted's guides.
-The most important categories of the spravochniki are
+In addition to Grimsted’s works – which I still recommend as the starting place – there are a number of Russian multi-archive guides and directories (typically called spravochniki) and some, largely new, online sites.
+Most of the published works are listed in Grimsted’s guides.

 Thematic/subject guides- new publications of this type are coming out all the time.
 Again, Grimsted’s guides can be the best guide to this material.